robinflyhigh/Drupal2Wordpress/README.md

 * The script itself needs to be configured settings the proper values in the .php file.
 * Additionally, you need to perform a basic wp install (just copy the wp files, configure wp-config.php and point your browser to the root URL of your instance, complete the basic setup, and run your Drupal2WordPress script.

+## Success Stories on the news
+* mjreed on migrating Drupal 7 to Wordpress 4: http://mjreed.com/how-to-migrate-from-drupal-7-to-wordpress-4/
+* chris on migrating a Drupal 7 to Wordpress 4: http://chrisadas.com/2014/09/22/drupal2wordpress-script/

 # Contributors